-Advanced computer topics not generally covered in the curriculum.
-Designed as a Computer Science elective -- not as a replacement for any specific required course.
+This course covers advanced computer topics not covered in the curriculum.
+Designed as a Computer Science elective, not as a replacement for any specific required course.

-CSC 567 Advanced Computer Topics III (3 Credits)
+CSC 567 Advanced Computer Topics II (3 Credits)

-Advanced computer topics not generally covered in the curriculum.
-Designed as a computer science elective - not as a replacement for any specific required course.
+This course covers advanced computer topics not covered in the curriculum.
+Designed as a computer science elective, not as a replacement for any specific required course.